 This article gives detailed instructions on replacing the main accessory and ac belts in a BMW E46 3 series vehicle.
 Even though we used a 2004 325ci to perform this repair, this article can be applied to any 1998-2006 E46 3 series vehicle with minor modifications to the repair steps.

 This young man's experience is more the exception than the rule.
-Fortunately most vehicle belt failures are more benign, resulting in a tow truck ride to the closest dealership and not to the scrap yard.
+Fortunately, most vehicle belt failures are more benign, resulting in a tow truck ride to the closest dealership and not to the scrap yard.
 But the risk is legitimate.
-Not changing your worn engine belts can cause damage to expensive engine parts including pumps, pulleys, ac compressors and alternators.
-For less than 50 bucks you can insure your BMW E46 from costly repairs.
+Not changing your worn engine belts can cause damage to expensive engine parts including pumps, pulleys, ac compressors, and alternators.
+For less than 50 bucks you can ensure your BMW E46 from costly repairs.

 A BMW E46 3 series has two drive belts; the main accessory (or "serpentine") belt that operates the alternator/water pump/power steering pump, and the ac accessory belt that runs the air conditioning compressor.
 All of these vital components rely on two reinforced flexible rubber belts that are driven by a pulley attached to the engine's crankshaft.
-Even though the belts are extremely strong and durable, the extreme heat and stress from everyday driving takes a toll on them.
-As the belts age they become less flexible, and can start to crack along their ribs.
+Even though the belts are extremely strong and durable, the extreme heat and stress from everyday driving take a toll on them.
+As the age of the belt, they become less flexible and can start to crack along their ribs.
 Worn belts will start to slip on the pulleys, and may cause annoying "squealing" sounds from the engine.
 Any belt showing signs of wear should be replaced immediately.